pigrew/trueposctrl/README.md

 I'm planning it to use a cheap SSD1306 0.96" OLED display.
 I accidently purchased the I2C model, so that's what the code uses.
-SPI would be better, as it supports much higher data-rates.
+SPI may be better, as it supports much higher data-rates.

 Things implemented:
 * Provides a USB CDC interface which mirrors the GPSDO output.
 * Sends the $PROCEED to start up the GPSDO when needed.
+* Displays (UTC time, number of satellites, board temperature, DAC voltage, lock status) on a screen
+* Automatically enables the PPSDBG (to get tuning voltage)
+* STM32 board's LED shows lock status.

 Todo:

 * Relay commands from USB to the GPSDO
+* UI for setting location/survey.
+* Use compile-time define for setting timezone + fixed location/survey
+* Display notification (and reset internal state) when the GPSDO stops responding.
+* Display notification of bad antenna.
+Bad 10 MHz and bad PPS seem less useful?
+* Display survey status.
-* Display info on a screen?
+* Display holdover duration
-* LED to show lock status?
-* Automatically enable the PPSDBG (to get tuning voltage)

 # General